 How to make this creamy vegetable soup

-Tools to help you make great soup:
+Tools to help you make this vegetable soup:

 - Cuisinart Smart Stick Immersion Blender

 - 1-Quart Glass Measuring Cup

 - 8-quart Stockpot

 - Good Grips Vegetable Peeler

 - 2 tbsp olive oil